raj9011/AIDS-Semester-7/README.md

 # ODD Semester

-## Timetable Designed for Semester 7 By Me
+## Timetable Planned for Revising Concepts
 - I planned to revise Machine Learning , Data Science , CPP , Python and SQL in the morning .
 - Also I did Internship during Semester in Software Testing to dive deep into it .
 - I covered Operating System and Computer Networking on Saturday and Sunday .